givasile/effector/docs/docs/quickstart/input_guide.md

 ???+ success "Description"

-    The in-depth guide to part **(a)** of [`effector`'s API](./simple_api.md): the numpy-only contract, wrapping any model (sklearn, torch, keras, classifiers, DataFrame pipelines), and the `schema` that makes the whole explanation speak your vocabulary.
+    The in-depth guide to part **(a)** of [`effector`'s API](./simple_api.md): the numpy-only contract, wrapping any model (regressor or classifier;
+    sklearn, torch, keras, DataFrame pipeline), and the `schema` that makes the whole explanation speak your vocabulary.

 ???+ note "Reading time"